About (Greater Kailash II) GK 2 Durga Puja, Uday Shankar Park

 The Greater Kailash-II puja pandal is a replica of the Rashtrapati Bhawan Delhi.
 Sameer Banerjee, secretary, GK-II Durgotsav Samiti said, “We are commemorating 100 years of New Delhi as the national Capital.
-Post this capital shift from Kolkata during the British rule, Delhi blossomed into a world city.
+Post this capital shift from Kolkata during British rule, Delhi blossomed into a world city.
 We could not replicate the central dome of the Bhawan due to the height restrictions of the pandal.
 This has been built at an approximate cost of around `10 lakh.
 We can easily accommodate eight thousand people here.”

 With elaborate plans of feasting while seeking goddess Durga’s blessings, Delhiites thronged in large numbers to the puja pandals.
-Siddharth Banerjee, one of the visitors at Kali Mandir puja said, “It is a tradition at most of the Bengali homes not to cook for the four days Durga puja is celebrated.
-The ‘bhog prasad’ is consumed during these celebration days in the afternoon and in the evening we feast on the host of delicacies on offer at various pandals.
+Siddharth Banerjee, one of the visitors to Kali Mandir puja said, “It is a tradition at most of the Bengali homes not to cook for the four days Durga puja is celebrated.
+The ‘Bhog Prasad‘ is consumed during these celebration days in the afternoon and in the evening we feast on the host of delicacies on offer at various pandals.
 It is that time of the year when we can take the liberty to shop and have our mouthfull.”
-People can savour authentic Bengali delicacies at these pujas.
+People can savor authentic Bengali delicacies at these pujas.
 Kallol Acharya, joint secretary, Mela Ground Samiti, CR Park claimed, “We have the best of authentic Bengali cultural shows and cuisines that nobody can match.
 We have flown down cooks from Kolkata and will definitely offer authentic Bengali dishes.”

 At the Kali Mandir pandal, CR Park, Anjali or Aarti was going on in the full swing, with loud drum beats.
 “All the rituals carried out at our pandal are according to the Shastras,” claimed Santi Majumdar, secretary of the Kali Mandir Society.
 “We started our preparations two months in advance, as we had to raise a huge amount of `50 lakh spent on the pandal.
-Of the 16 slots (an hour each) allocated to the cultural programmes, we have reserved seven for the local artisans and rest for the artisans from Kolkata.”
+Of the 16 slots (an hour each) allocated to the cultural programs, we have reserved seven for the local artisans and rest for the artisans from Kolkata.”

 People rued about the tough security arrangements at all these places.
-Manual frisking, CCTV cameras, were some of the common features visible.
+Manual frisking, and CCTV cameras, were some of the common features visible.
 However, with Delhi Police going stiff on the parking, the arterial road of CR Park was not at all clogged.
 Only the residential vehicles were allowed and the rest were allotted a separate space to park.

 Location of GK II Durga Puja S-39 GK2 Greater Kailash, New Delhi